Amended in 2004

 4. Child Raising and other Caring Responsibilities

-WEL believes that until society in general, and employers in particular, recognise most men are fathers, and provide flexible working arrangements for men to fulfill these responsibilities, women will continue to bear an excessive responsibility in private life thus limiting their participation in public life.
+Until society in general, and employers in particular, recognise most men are fathers, and provide flexible working arrangements for men to fulfill these responsibilities, women will continue to bear an excessive responsibility in private life thus limiting their participation in public life.

 Women also form the majority of people with caring responsibilities for relatives and friends.